Showing 1 - 1 OF 1

 · Helping with post office arrangements

 · Meeting service members and family members upon arrival

 · Going with service members to unit check-in point

 · Introducing service members to the Military and Family Support Center and loan closet, if it’s available

 · Familiarizing service members and families with the installation and key locations, like the commissary

 Note: Responsibilities may vary based on service-specific policies and guidance.

-If you do not have a Sponsor, having issues gaining a Sponsor, or an AIT Soldiers who is having issues contacting a Sponsor contact the 1ID Sponsorship NCO SFC Springer at 785-340-2873 or 785-240-4912.
+If you do not have a sponsor, having issues gaining a sponsor, or an AIT soldier who is having issues contacting a sponsor, contact the 1ID Sponsorship NCO at 785-239-6275.

-Army Spouses requesting a Sponsor can contact the Fort Riley Relocation Office at (785) 239-5739 or request one through our Facebook page "Moving to Fort Riley".
-They will provide the Spouse with a digital welcome letter with several attachments full of information about Fort Riley.
-They can also get you linked in with your unit Family Readiness Group Leader or with our Spouse-to-Spouse program for spouses helping spouses relocate.
+Army spouses requesting a sponsor can contact the Fort Riley Relocation Office at 785-239-9435 or request one through our Facebook page "Moving to Fort Riley."
+They will provide the spouse with a digital welcome letter with several attachments full of information about Fort Riley.
+They can also get you linked in with your unit Soldier Family Readiness Group Leader or with our Spouse-to-Spouse program for spouses helping spouses relocate.

 The Fort Riley Welcome Social provides the opportunity for new service members and families to ask questions and receive information directly from Fort Riley services experts and connect with other new families, all while enjoying a free dinner.
-Attendees include Education Services, Employment Readiness, Child and Youth Services, Housing (on-post and off-post), Religious Services, Financial Support and Army Emergency Relief information, Sponsorship NCO's, plus many more all their to assist you upon arrival with information to make you move into the Fort Riley Community a smooth and stress free event.
+Attendees include education services, employment readiness, child and youth services, housing (on-post and off-post), religious services, financial support and Army Emergency Relief information, sponsorship NCO's, plus many more, all there to assist you upon arrival with information to make your move into the Fort Riley Community a smooth and stress-free event.